 To start I tied jute string around the neck with long strings evenly attached to the starter rope, those strings were 4X the height of the bottle.

 The next step is to take two strings as shown below from a previous project and begin tying knots in rows, twisting the bottle around as you tie.
 Do a full circumference and then proceed tying the next row.
 Continue this pattern until you've reached the bottle base.

-To seal off the top without the simple stopper it came with I added a seashell.
-It was the perfect touch to my beach decor look that I was aiming for.
-The starfish bottle was also a repurposed liquor bottle, who says repurposed isn't pretty?
+To seal off the top instead of using the original stopper it came with I added a seashell and glued some jute string around the neck treads to hide them.
+It was the perfect touch to add on for my beach decor look that I was aiming for.
+The other starfish bottle seen here was also a repurposed liquor bottle, who says repurposed isn't pretty?

 - Recycled Liquor Bottle (Recycle Bin)